Dr. Nicolay Rusnachenko

 (Oral Presentation)

-bibtex / ru-senti-frames / slides
+bibtex / ru-senti-frames /

 Provides a description of the developed RuSentiFrames lexicon with the related application for attitude extraction